 Tooth decay is 7 times more common than hay fever and 5 times more common than asthma, according to the Academy of General Dentistry.
 We cover our coughs and wash our hands after using the restroom, but what about brushing and flossing our teeth?
 We typically don’t even put them in the same category.
-Even if cavities occur in baby teeth that will soon fall out, they can have lifelong negative effects on the permanent teeth developing beneath.
+Even if cavities occur in baby teeth that will soon fall out, they can have lifelong negative effects on the permanent teeth developing beneath the surface.
 For that reason, postponing dental care is rarely a good idea.

 “My kids are 5, 3 and 1, so I've got to make it fun in order for them to sit still long enough to brush thoroughly.
 There's a song on one of their favorite shows that says something about "tiny ugly germs."
 I sing my own little song about cavities and plaque set to its tune, and the kids are so entranced with watching me act silly while they brush that they do a pretty good job!
 Also, their dentist gave them a little sand timer, and they like to brush until the sand runs out.
 Either way, a fun distraction makes for better brushing at our house… Make it an unchangeable part of your daily schedule.
 When it's always right before bed, or the last thing they do before leaving for school, it becomes a routine.”

 Having an established relationship with a dental practice can be vitally important.
 Accidents happen; children often fall and could knock out a tooth or otherwise injure their mouths.
 A hospital emergency room will only stabilize your child and give him something for the pain, with the recommendation that you make an appointment with a dentist as soon as possible.
 By contrast, if your child is already a patient at a pediatric practive, or other dental practice, you can usually access thorough emergency dental care on the same day.